10. Introducing Data Frames

 and spreadsheets.

-The pandas package delivers a few classes, of which the most important are:
+pandas defines a few classes, of which the most important are:

 DataFrame